williamudo/Williamudo/README.md

 **My name is William Udo**

-I am a computer Science undergraduate at the University of Missouri, Kansas City as well as an aspiring app developer and LLM specialist.
+I am a computer Science undergraduate at the University of Missouri-Kansas City as well as an aspiring app developer and LLM specialist.
   * 🌍  I'm based in Kansas City, MO
   * 🖥️  See my portfolio at [Github](http://github.com/williamudo)
   * ✉️  You can contact me at [wu7nf@umsystem.edu](mailto:wu7nf@umsystem.edu) * 🧠  I'm currently learning A new framework